Chrissie Wellington: Retirement from professional triathlon racing

 — Timothy Carlson, after Cassius in Shakespeare's Julius Caesar, commenting on Wellington's retirement.

 On 3 December Wellington announced that she had decided to make her retirement from professional triathlon racing permanent.
 She referred to the World Ironman Championships in 2011, with the enormous difficulties she overcame on that occasion, as her "perfect race", the race which "completed" her.
 She would continue to be associated with the sport, but not as a professional racer.

 Post-triathlon career

-parkrun
+Parkrun

 Chrissie Wellington first discovered parkrun when she came across 300 people lining up in Richmond Park on a Saturday morning, and spontaneously decided to take part.
 In February 2013, Chrissie joined parkrun's staff as Head of Participation.
 She later became its Head of Health and Wellbeing.

 On 2 May 2015 Wellington married Tom Lowe.

 They have a daughter named Esme.

 Comrades Marathon

 In June 2019, Chrissie completed the Comrades Marathon, one of the world's toughest ultra marathons.
 She finished 14th in the women's 40–49 age category.